UCUCDUH/pols_501_wi16/labs/getting-data-into-r/index.md

 load('data/Study1_data.Rdata')
 ```

-#### Challenge:
-- Look at the article and explore the dataset and see if you can identify in the dataset some of the key variables they discuss in the paper.
+**Challenge** Look at the article and explore the dataset and see if you can identify in the dataset some of the key variables they discuss in the paper.

 ```r